Ovis accepts submissions on a rolling basis. We are currently accepting work for Issue 6, Spring 2020 and beyond.

-We will acknowledge receipt of your submission within 2 business days.
-Ovis accepts submissions on a rolling basis, and you will be notified if your work was accepted or not as soon as our editors confirm the final selection of accepted works.
+We will make our best effort to acknowledge receipt of your submission within 2 business days.
+Ovis accepts submissions on a rolling basis, and you will be notified if your work was accepted or not as soon as our editors confirm the final selection of accepted works for an issue.
 If you have not heard back about your submission, please feel free to get in touch with us at any time.

 Protecting your work